Zapit-Optostim/.github/profile/README.md

 ```

 ## Inspiration
-This project was inspired by studies from the [Svoboda](https://www.cell.com/neuron/fulltext/S0896-6273(13)00924-0) and [Tank and Brody](https://elifesciences.org/articles/70263).
+This project was inspired by studies from the labs of [Svoboda](https://www.cell.com/neuron/fulltext/S0896-6273(13)00924-0) and [Tank and Brody](https://elifesciences.org/articles/70263).